 and the Team at Ross and Munn Orthodontics

 Just an update to our previous notice: Based on the recommendations by our dental association and the CDC, with the next few weeks being critical for the virus spread, we are canceling patients through the rest of April and will attempt to re-open Monday, May 4.
 Any questions, concerns, or orthodontic emergencies, please call our office at 843-293-3522 or email us at email@example.com

 MARCH 31, 2020:

-While checking the charts of patients whose appointments have been cancelled, our office has reached out to some of you and many have already emailed or called with questions about their treatment or finances.
-If you have an appointment that was cancelled and have an active type of treatment (for example: rubber bands, headgear, springs) that you are concerned about, please do the following two things:
+While checking the charts of patients whose appointments have been canceled, our office has reached out to some of you and many have already emailed or called with questions about their treatment or finances.
+If you have an appointment that was canceled and have an active type of treatment (for example rubber bands, headgear, springs) that you are concerned about, please do the following two things: